Time Out of Mind (Bob Dylan album): Background and writing

 Dylan began to write a fresh string of songs during the winter of 1996 at his farm in Minnesota, which would later make up Time Out of Mind.
 Criteria Studio in Miami, Florida, was booked for recording.
-In a televised interview with Charlie Rose, Lanois recalled Dylan talking about spending a lot of late nights working on the lyrics.
+In a televised interview with Charlie Rose, Lanois recalled Dylan talking about spending many late nights working on the lyrics.
 Once the words were completed, according to Lanois, Dylan considered the record to be finished saying, "You know, whatever we decide to do with it, that's that."
 Lanois replied: "What's important is that it's written".

 Recording sessions

 Dylan demoed some of the songs in the studio, something he rarely did.
 Members of Dylan's touring band were involved in these sessions.
 Dylan also used these loose, informal sessions to experiment with new ideas and arrangements.
 Dylan continued rewriting lyrics until January 1997, when the official album sessions began.
 It was the second collaboration between Dylan and Lanois, who had previously produced Dylan's 1989 release Oh Mercy and was known for his work with artists such as Emmylou Harris (on Wrecking Ball) and U2 (on The Joshua Tree and Achtung Baby).
 Dylan wanted the sound of Time Out of Mind to be influenced by early blues musicians, such as Charley Patton, Little Walter, and Little Willie John, and he recommended that Lanois listen to their recordings to prepare for the sessions.

 New personnel hired for the album included slide guitarist Cindy Cashdollar and drummer Brian Blade, both hired by Lanois.
 Dylan brought in Jim Keltner, who was Dylan's tour drummer from 1979 to 1981.
 Dylan also hired Nashville guitarist Bob Britt, Duke Robillard, Tex-Mex organist Augie Meyers, and Memphis pianist Jim Dickinson to play at the sessions.

 According to Lanois, Dylan likes old 1950s records since "they had a natural depth of field which was not the result of a mixing technique".
 He used a Sony C37A microphone, which was also used to record Dylan's album Oh Mercy.
 Various other devices were used to produce the album's distinctive sound.
 Lanois also devised a method to accommodate new or revised lyrics later in an original take, since this was often the case with Dylan.